cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 5 recorded the location of the function call in the stack frame.
 Notice how line 5 is _not_ executed.
-The return statement immediately moves the execution arrow without executing any additional statements in the function body. _We will use a line everytime we skip statements when moving our execution arrow forward._
+The return statement immediately moves the execution arrow without executing any additional statements in the function body. _We will use a line every time we skip statements when moving our execution arrow forward._

 **Step 10:** Finally, we deallocate the callee's stack frame by marking